AyeCode/invoicing/readme.txt

 * Change website name on invoice templates to business name - CHANGED
 * Add the sellers vat number at the bottom of the "from" section and remove from the info section - CHANGED
 * Move the buyers vat number from invoice meta to "To" section - CHANGED
+* If VAT is reverse charged, indicate next to the tax field - ADDED

 = 2.1.3 =
 * `wpinv_insert_invoice()` function does not return created invoice on success - FIXED